 Bus Tracker Displays

-The displays tell you when the next buses are estimated to arrive, for all routes that serve that location.
+The audio-equipped displays show or tell you when the next buses are estimated to arrive, for all routes that serve that location.

-The remaining 70 CTA Bus Tracker signs will be installed at rail stations that have high numbers of customers who transfer between rail and bus service.
-The signs at these locations will look exactly the same as the shelter signs to maintain a consistent look and experience for CTA Bus Tracker information.
-We intend to install these displays beginning in early 2015 and expect to complete the project by the end of summer, so that customers can safely wait comfortably inside our stations for connecting buses.
+Beginning this summer, the remaining 70 signs will be installed at rail stations that have high numbers of customers who transfer between rail and bus service.
+Once this phase of work is complete, customers can safely wait comfortably inside our stations for connecting buses.

 The initial installations are based on locations that serve multiple bus routes.
 The installations represent about 20 percent of total bus shelters citywide, but will serve about 80 percent of CTA bus riders.
 We have worked hard to pick bus stops that benefit communities across the city, assist you with your bus trip and reach as many riders as possible.

-This map shows where the current 280 shelter signs are currently installed and where the next 140 are planned over the next year.
+This map shows where the location of the shelter signs that are currently installed and those that are planned to be installed later this year.